Awesome: The Batman

 - In Batman's second fight with Poison Ivy, she shows off her huge arsenal of evil vines and giant Venus Fly Traps.
 How does Batman respond?
 Chainsaw gauntlets.

-- Batman and Robin, alone, take down their Rogues Gallery in Gotham's Most Wanted.
+- In the episode "Rumors", Batman and Robin, alone, take down their Rogues Gallery.

 - Dracula curb-stomping Batman early in the movie.